RoMicP23/RoMicP_Privacy_Policy/privacy-policy.md

 Privacy Policy
 ----------------
+### Interpretation
+BioApps provides prosthetic and orthotic services to patients from Universiti Malaya’s Medical Centre and all other public and private hospitals in Malaysia.
+Amputees come to us to get their artificial limbs, custom made shoes, and custom made insoles.

 ### Introduction
 Our privacy policy will help you understand what information we collect at *BioApps*, how *RoMicP* uses it, and what choices you have.